ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/04_quality_assessment/README.md

 Assembly quality was assessed using:

 - rnaQUAST v2.3.0
-- BUSCO v5.7.1
+- BUSCO
 - BBMap stats.sh

 ## rnaQUAST

-rnaQUAST was executed with the following command:
+rnaQUAST was executed locally with:

 ```bash
 rnaQUAST.py \